Katie's Notes

 Week 114: Testing out the framework

-Having thoughtful preparation (just ‘slow action’ in my case) is most important.
-I would like to move on to the next action after making sure that everything is reasonably okay so far.
-For me, it can be a little risky to leave unclear or unsolved issues and to move ahead and set them aside, because the motivation to solve the issues would likely weaken as time passes.
-If I were to find the same unsolved issue again, months later, I might not handle it anymore or be able to tackle it.
+My next deadline is 25th March – by when I must test the analytical framework and draft the initial findings.
+I’ve allowed myself to rest a little bit, created templates, and glanced over the data and field notes.
+Having thoughtful preparation is most important.
+I would like to move on to the next analysis after making sure that everything is reasonably okay so far.
+For me, it can be a little risky to leave unresolved issues and move on, because the motivation to address them would likely weaken over time.
+If I were to encounter the same unsolved issue again months later, I might not handle it or even be able to tackle it.
 Anyway, I prefer to handle it right away, and this is how I have written my draft chapters so far.

 Conference preparation

 This is the last weekend at the current flat.
-I have spent the time writing my blog and prepping my classes as always, cooking carbonara and butternut squash soup.
+I have spent the time writing my blog, prepping my classes as always, and cooking carbonara and butternut squash soup.

 My achievements in Week 114